margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for compassion expressed in Big House Church members
 * Grateful for the people I saw in the grocery store and the positive experiences in their lives
 * Grateful for the union that people express
+* Grateful for God-driven conversations with people on the street
+* Grateful for the definition of a thought
+* Grateful for an exchange of heart and friendship
+* Grateful for that God always moves us forward

 <br>